Creating custom OAuth configurations

 You might use a custom OAuth client when:

-• You're using OAuth flows that need specific redirect URIs or advanced grant types
+- You’re using OAuth flows that need specific redirect URIs or advanced OAuth grant / flow types

 Step-by-step: adding a custom client